NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 - Create a role for the Lambda function to use.
 The permissions will be the same as what is outlined in the [Create an AWS Role](#create-an-aws-role) section below.
     **NOTE:** You can provide the ARN of an existing role to use instead of having it create a new one.
-- Create a role that allows the EventBridge schedule to trigger the Lambda function.
-    The only permission that this role needs is to be able to invoke a Lambda function.
-    **NOTE:** You can provide the ARN of an existing role to use instead of having it create a new one.
 - Create the Lambda function with the Python code provided in this repository.
-- Create an EventBridge Schedule to trigger the Lambda function.
+- Create an EventBridge rule to trigger the Lambda function.
 By default, it will trigger it to run every 15 minutes, although there is a parameter that will allow you to set it to whatever interval you want.
 - Optionally create a CloudWatch alarm that will alert you if the Lambda function fails.
     - Create a Lambda function to send the CloudWatch alarm alert to an SNS topic.
 This is done so the SNS topic can be in another region since CloudWatch doesn't support doing that natively.
+    - Create a role for the CloudWatch alarm so it can invoke a Lambda function. **NOTE:** You can provide the ARN of an existing role to use instead of having it create a new one.
+The only permission in this role is to allow it to invoke the Lambda function created above.
 - Optionally create a VPC Endpoints for the SNS, Secrets Manager, CloudWatch and/or S3 AWS services.

 To install the program using the CloudFormation template, you will need to do the following: